Denoiser-based projections for 2-D super-resolution multi-reference alignment: Background

-where $\beta$ is a Lagrangian multiplier, which in practice can be tuned.
-This minimization problem can be then solved using ADMM by iteratively applying the following three steps:
+where $\beta$ is a parameter that is manually tuned.
+The problem in \eqref{eq:opt_prob_constrained} can be solved using ADMM by iteratively applying the following three steps:

-The main insight here is that the second step aims to solve a Gaussian denoising problem, with a prior $s(v)$ and noise level (standard deviation) of $\sqrt{\frac{\beta}{\lambda}}$.
-Instead of solving this problem with respect to an analytical explicit prior, it was suggested in~\cite{venkatakrishnan2013plug} to apply empirical denoisers that have been developed over the years, such as BM3D or data-driven neural networks.
+where $\lambda$ is the ADMM penalty parameter.
+The main insight here is that the second step aims to solve a Gaussian denoising problem, with a prior $\s(v)$ and standard deviation of $\sqrt{\frac{\beta}{\lambda}}$.
+Instead of solving this problem for an analytical explicit prior, one can apply off-the-shelf denoisers, such as BM3D or neural nets.

-While the Plug-and-Play provides impressive results in many image processing tasks, it requires to tune the hyper parameters $\lambda, \beta$ and the number of iterations for the first step; these parameters have a significant impact on its performance.
-In particular, for our setup, we did not find a set of parameters that yields accurate estimates for the SR-MRA problem in a wide range of scenarios.
-As an alternative, in the next section we describe how denoisers can be used as projectors for EM and the method of moments.
+While Plug-and-Play was used in many tasks, it requires tuning the parameters $\lambda, \beta$ and the number of iterations for the first step; these parameters significantly impact its performance.
+In our setup, we did not find a set of parameters that yields accurate estimates for the SR-MRA problem in a wide range of scenarios.
+As an alternative, we propose a projection-based approach for EM and MoM.